-Tesla calls the combination of different driver assistance systems also Autopilot.
-Since the system is constantly being developed further, there are now several versions.
-The difference is the hardware installed in the Tesla vehicle, the installed software version, as well as the possible range of functions.
-Starting from October 2014, all Tesla vehicles were equipped with autopilot hardware.
-With the purchase of the vehicle you can decide whether further software options are unlocked against surcharge.
-Of course, a software option can also be purchased later at any time for an additional charge.
-This post is about Tesla AP1 vs AP2 vs AP3, because the newer versions do not have all functions.
+The combination of different driver assistance systems is also called autopilot by Tesla.
+Since the system is constantly being further developed, there are now several versions.
+The difference is the autopilot hardware installed in the Tesla vehicle, the activated software options and the resulting possible range of functions.
+Starting in October 2014, all Tesla vehicles were equipped with autopilot hardware.
+When buying the vehicle, you can decide if you want to activate the autopilot software options for an additional charge.
+Of course, such an option can also be purchased later at any time for an additional charge.

-Comparison table of the Tesla Autopilot AP1 vs AP2 and AP3
+Comparison table of the Tesla Autopilot.
+Difference between AP1 vs AP2 and AP3

 - Vehicles manufactured before October 2014, when no autopilot hardware was installed.

-- Vehicles manufactured from October 2016 until approximately mid-April 2019 without the “enhanced autopilot” (EAP) option enabled (AP2 and AP2.5)
+- Vehicles manufactured from October 2016 until approximately mid-April 2019 without the “enhanced autopilot” (EAP) option enabled.

 These vehicles have only a simple cruise control.
 The cruise control can maintain the set speed.
 However, it does NOT control the distance to the vehicle in front.
 This is identical regardless of the autopilot hardware installed and therefore affects old and new vehicles alike.
 However, the autopilot safety functions such as automatic emergency braking, warning of front collisions and side impacts will be standard equipment in vehicles from October 2014, despite the absence of an autopilot.